baranbugday/List-Manipulator/README.md

 ### Filter Image

-A function that contains 5 different filters which is x directional highpass filter, y-directional highpass filter, Laplacian filter, uniform averaging filter, Gaussian averaging filter.
+A function that contains 5 different filters which is x-directional highpass filter, y-directional highpass filter, Laplacian filter, uniform averaging filter, Gaussian averaging filter.
 OpenCV imread function is configured for 8-bit monochrome images.
-Function pads the image by using the function padding below(padImage) after padding the 3x3 kernel is applied.
+Function pads the image by using the padding function below(padImage).
+After padding the 3x3 kernel is applied.
 Then using the cropping function below(cropImage) returns the original sized image.